Feed Efficiency

 What is feed efficiency?

-An often used and easy definition of feed efficiency is body weight gain per unit of feed consumed and the inverse of the commonly used feed conversion ratio (FCR).
-Feed efficiency is also closely linked with energy metabolism, but due to a number of internal and external factors the correlation with dietary energy concentration is low.
-It is important to understand feed efficiency as it drives the economic reality of farms, the competitiveness of different animal protein producing industries and the pressure on resources worldwide.
+An often used and easy definition of feed efficiency is the production per unit of feed consumed and the inverse of the commonly used feed conversion ratio (FCR).
+It is important to understand feed efficiency as it drives the economic reality of farms, the competitiveness of animal protein producing industries, the sustainability and the pressure on resources worldwide.
+By improving performance and feed cost reduction with for instance digestibility enhancers, feed efficiency can be increased globally.

 Feed efficiency in broilers

-Broiler production is considered feed efficient if compared to other livestock.
-Feed efficiency is simply expressed as feed conversion ratio (FCR), which represents the ratio between feed intake and body weight.
-Current commercial broiler chicken strains have an impressive feed efficiency potential which helps the sector being more sustainable and environment friendly.
+Broiler production is considered feed efficient, compared to other livestock species.
+Feed efficiency is simply expressed as the feed conversion ratio (FCR), representing the ratio between feed intake and body weight.
+Current commercial broiler chicken genetics species have an impressive feed efficiency potential which helps the sector to be more sustainable and environment friendly.

 Feed efficiency in swine

 Feed efficiency is generally expressed as the unit of feed consumed per unit of body weight gain.
-A slight modification is the use of carcass gain instead of body weight gain.
-Carcass gain is important as it has a direct economic impact as pigs are being sold/paid for on a carcass weight basis.
-Carcass gain is easily measured at the end of the feeding process when animals are slaughtered, but less easily at the start.
-It is often estimated and therefore incorrect.
-Feed efficiency can also be expressed on the basis of energy consumed rather than feed consumed.
-There is a weakness however in the inaccuracy of estimating the energy content of the feed and the energy taken up by the animal.
-Feed efficiency can also be expressed in financial terms because the goal of swine production is the use of feed resources most efficiently and effectively.
+A possible modification is the use of carcass gain instead of body weight gain.
+Carcass gain is important and has a direct economic impact as pig farmers are being paid on a carcass weight basis.
+Carcass gain is easily measured at the end of the feeding process when animals are slaughtered.
+Feed efficiency can also be expressed in financial terms because the goal of swine production is to use feed resources the most efficiently and effectively.

 Feed efficiency in dairy cows

 Feed efficiency in dairy cows is based on the relative ability to turn feed into milk.
-In other words it is the amount of milk produced per amount of dry matter consumed.
+In other words, it is the amount of milk produced per amount of dry matter consumed.
 It is therefore sometimes called dry matter intake efficiency.
-When calculating feed efficiency it is important to have access to reliable and accurate dry matter intake data.
-Weighing the feed that was fed should be complemented with weighing the refused feed.
-Dry matter of feeds and feed components should also be closely monitored as these vary in time.
 The nutritional content of milk is also of interest when calculating feed efficiency.
 Energy-Corrected Milk (ECM) is calculated and based on the fat and protein level in the milk.
-This last parameter allows standardization and comparison between breeds or farms.
+This last parameter allows standardization and comparison between breeds, systems and farms.

-Feed conversion ratio (FCR) is an effective way for aquacultural producers to measure feed efficiency in their systems.
-Several factors such as species and production system will cause FCR variation.
+FCR is an effective way for aquaculture producers to measure feed efficiency in their systems.
+Several factors such as species and production system will cause a FCR variation.
 Values for farmed fish are in general lower than those seen for land-based animals.
-These low values (e.g. 1.0) can be confusing as they seem to indicate that almost no waste is generated from feeding.
-When taking into account the moisture level of feed (+/- 10%) and live fish (+/- 75%) it becomes clear that waste is indeed generated.
+These low values (e.g. 1.0) can be confusing, as they seem to indicate that almost no waste is generated from feeding.
+When taking into account the moisture level of feed (+/- 10%) and live fish (+/- 75%), it becomes clear that waste is indeed generated.
 It is therefore interesting to look at the protein efficiency (P.E.).
-This parameter is calculated by multiplying FCR by the ratio of crude protein percentage in feed to that in the cultured species.
-Other performance indicators related to feed efficiency are also worthwhile investigating.
-The viscerosomatic index (VSI), for example, is the ratio of the weight of fish viscera and the animal weight.
-Viscera are not as valued as fillets and a substantial increase in the mass of viscera is therefore not desirable.
+This parameter is calculated by multiplying the FCR by the ratio of crude protein percentage in feed.

 Related Publications